Skip to content

 Advice for UK Service families in Hampshire

-If you are a UK Service family in Hampshire you can explore further parenting information and advice on the Hampshire County Council website.
+If you are a UK Service family in Hampshire you can explore our information and advice for UK Service families.

-Parenting children with SEND children you are caring for as a kinship carer and adopted children
+Parenting children with SEND, being a kinship carer or supporting adopted children

 Parenting can be especially challenging when you’re caring for a child with special educational needs (SEN), a disability, supporting an adopted child, or stepping in as a kinship carer.